Pacific Wrecks

 Hanson was officially declared dead the day of the mission.
 He earned the Medal of Honor, Navy Cross, Air Medal and Purple Heart, posthumously.

-He is memorialized on the tablets of the missing at Manila American Cemetery his name with a gold inlay indicating he earned the Medal of Honor.
-Hanson also has a memorial marker at Newton Cemetery in Newton, MA.
+Hanson is memorialized at Manila American Cemetery on the tablets of the missing with his name in a gold inlay indicating he earned the Medal of Honor.
+He also has a memorial marker at Newton Cemetery in Newton, MA.

 References